openmobilehub/react-native-omh-storage/packages/googledrive/README.md

 ## Prerequisites

 Each plugin requires you to follow the [iOS](/getting-started#ios-configuration) and [Android](/getting-started#android-configuration) configuration prior to interacting with it.
+Additionally, for Google Drive integration, you must have the [`@openmobilehub/auth-google`](https://www.npmjs.com/package/@openmobilehub/auth-google) library installed and [configured](https://openmobilehub.github.io/react-native-omh-auth/docs/google).

 ## Installation